Ant-C-tech/kottans-frontend/README.md

 ##### About merge conflicts

+Step-by-step manual to resolve merge conflicts from GitHub page.

+##### Resoilving a Merge Conflict

-Step-by-step manual to resolve merge conflicts.
+Step-by-step manual to resolve merge conflicts using the text editor.

 [Back to contents](#front-end-course-contents)